► DS7 Crossback SUV driven

 Like all PSA gearboxes, the six-speed manual is not the last word in feel and quality of action not suited to hurried shifts between ratios, but it’s easy to use and drivers shouldn’t have any trouble finding the right gear.

 The front-wheel drive chassis summons sufficient grip, but there’s a bit of dad-dancing about the electric motor-assisted steering: awkward elasticated responses that don’t always feel perfectly in time with the wheels, and some inconsistent weighting under load.

 But this is a car to cruise in, not fling at corners.
 And in addition to the cushy ride, the DS7 has more technological tricks in its armoury.
 Night Vision costs from £1100 to £1600, and an infra-red view of the road ahead can be displayed in varying sizes in the digital instrument panel – helpful for keeping eyes on the road and on any lurking animals.

-Superfluous maybe, especially in the light – ahem – of the largely standard Active LED Vision, motorised headlamps that widen or lengthen the beam depending on the type of road (determined by the car’s speed and steering angle).
+And yet, all this may be superfluous maybe, thanks to the Active LED Vision motorised headlamps (standard on Performance Line models onwards) that widen or lengthen the beam depending on the type of road (determined by the car’s speed and steering angle).
 This nod to the original DS’s swivelling lamps splendidly illuminates country road verges and appropriately deploys high beam on your behalf.

 Then there’s the effective Connected Pilot cruise control (£650) which accelerates, brakes and keeps the car in lane, precisely centred is the DS USP.
 Disappointingly, while the technology worked nicely when we drove the car in Europe, the lane guidance element didn’t find UK roads quite so easy to understand.
 Instead of guiding the car smoothly within the lane, the system bounced the DS7 in-between the two white lines, giving the alarming impression of a driver dosed up on too much Cointreau.